kbeduhn/asteroids/README.md

   - Mac Terminal & Console:
     - python3 -m ensurepip --upgrade

-8. Confirm that Pygame is Installed.
+8. Confirm that Pygame is Installed
   - Windows PowerShell & Command Prompt: python -m ensurepip --upgrade
   - Mac Terminal & Console: python3 -m ensurepip --upgrade

+  If a version appears in the output, you have pygame (i.e., a python library for games) and can proceed to the "Navigate to the Directory" step below.
+  If not, you did not successfully install pygame and will need to try again.

-9. Install pygame
+9. Install Pygame
   - Windows PowerShell & Command Prompt: pip install pygame
   - Mac Terminal: python3 -m pip install pygame
   - Mac Console: pip3 install pygame